BorisDudkin/FinTech_Module_14_Algorithmic_Trading_and_ML/README.md

 # Algorithmic Trading and Machine Learning Models.

-### Algorithmic Trading powered by Machine Learning models enables investors to automatically trade assets in the highly dynamic and volatile environments.
-Machine learning systems can evaluate multiple factors that influence prices of financial instruments and efficiently generate accurate trading decisions.<br/> Algorithmic Trading and Machine Learning Models application takes you through the process of implementing and evaluating of the Machine Learning driven Algorithmic Trading strategies.
+### Algorithmic Trading powered by Machine Learning models enable investors to automatically trade assets in the highly dynamic and volatile environments.
+Machine learning systems can evaluate multiple factors that influence prices of financial instruments and efficiently generate accurate trading decisions.<br/> Algorithmic Trading and Machine Learning Models application takes you through the implementing and evaluating process of the Machine Learning driven Algorithmic Trading strategies.

 ---